 HIV Testing and Harm Reduction Counseling

 The Positive Resource Connection has trained HIV Prevention Counselors on staff who conduct HIV testing and harm reduction counseling to anyone requesting an HIV test.
 The agency provides HIV testing during prevention education, has public testing sites in all 12 counties served, and provides testing at community events.
-HIV testing is primarily done through an oral rapid test called OraQuick©.
-Results are typically available in 20 minutes.
-If someone has a “reactive or preliminary positive” on the OraQuick test, trained staff will immediately conduct a confirmatory test, which takes two weeks for result.
-Any person who is confirmed HIV positive can be immediately linked to care coordination services.
+HIV testing is primarily done through a rapid test called Insti.
+Results are typically available in 60 seconds.
+If someone has a “reactive or preliminary positive” on the Insti test, trained staff will immediately conduct a confirmatory Determine test, which takes 20 minutes for results.
+Any person who is confirmed HIV positive can be immediately linked to non-medical case management services.
 Please see our list of testing sites to find a location near you.

 Pre-Exposure Prophylaxis or PrEP

 PrEP is a powerful HIV prevention tool but is only considered for people who are HIV negative and at a very high risk for HIV infection (see federal guidelines for PrEP recommendations).
 PrEP is a pill that must be taken daily to be effective, and anyone on PrEP must follow-up with their physician every three months.
 The Positive Resource Connection is able to refer anyone who meets the federal guidelines for PrEP to a physician.
 All persons who qualify for PrEP can receive the appropriate HIV test and referral by making an appointment with the Positive Resource Connection.